ipc2023-htn/ipc2023-htn.github.io/index.md

 ## Tracks
-There will be (up to, provided sufficient interesst) six tracks in IPC's HTN track.
+There will be (up to, provided sufficient interest) six tracks in IPC's HTN track.
 These are:
  - Total-Order Agile
  - Total-Order Satisficing
  - Total-Order Optimal